LD4P/sinopia_editor/README.md

 `npm run dev-start`

 Runs the webpack-dev-server, allowing immediate loading of live code changes without having to restart the server.
 The webpack-dev-server is available on at [http://localhost:8888](http://localhost:8888).

+Note 1: you can prefix this command with `REACT_APP_SPOOF_SINOPIA_SERVER=false` to force the application to load resource templates from the Sinopia server.
+To load said templates into the server manually, run `npm run load-templates`.

-Note that running the webpack server does NOT call server.js
+Note 2: running the webpack server does NOT call server.js

 ### Building with webpack